adeliafebriani/Tijarah-Blockchain-Notes/Chapter 2/Comparison of Major Blockchain Platforms.md

 Originally on PoW, Ethereum is transitioning to PoS with Ethereum 2.0 to enhance scalability, energy efficiency, and security.

 #### Ethereum 2.0 Features
-Ethereum 2.0, or Eth2/Serenity, addresses scalability with PoS, shard chains, and the Beacon Chain, aiming to increase transaction throughput, reduce fees, and energy consumption.
+Ethereum 2.0, or Eth2/Serenity, addresses scalability with PoS, shard chains, and the Beacon Chain to increase transaction throughput, and reduce fees, and energy consumption.

 #### Solidity
 Ethereum's primary smart contract programming language, Solidity, resembles JavaScript and C++, enabling developers to define rules and logic for self-executing agreements on the blockchain.